-What is it?
+What is MS-13?

 MS-13 is short for Mara Salvatrucha, but the criminal organization is better known by its abbreviation.
 The group operates in at least 42 states and Washington, D.C. and boasts more than 6,000 members, according to the FBI, which has been trying to stop it for more than a decade.
 Most members are from El Salvador or are first generation Salvadoran-Americans.
 MS-13 started in Los Angeles in the late 1980s, although the group has spread toward the East Coast since then, the FBI said.

-What is it accused of?
+What is MS-13 accused of?

-What is being done?
+What is being done about MS-13?

-Sessions has targeted the gang as part of the Trump administration’s larger crackdown on both violent crime and undocumented immigrants.
+Sessions has also targeted the gang as part of the Trump administration’s larger crackdown on both violent crime and undocumented immigrants.

 “Our motto is justice for victims and consequences for criminals.
 That’s how simple it is.
-Prosecute them, and after they’ve been convicted, if they’re not here lawfully, they’re going to be deported,” Sessions said last month during his Suffolk County visit.
+Prosecute them, and after they’ve been convicted, if they’re not here lawfully, they’re going to be deported,” Sessions said during his Suffolk County visit.

 Sessions said he would beef up the number of prosecutors to the Eastern District of New York, while Cuomo added more than two dozen state police officers to combat the gang violence.

-Earlier this month, nearly 1,400 gang members and their affiliates were arrested after a six-week national crackdown on gang activity, the U.S. Immigration and Customs Enforcement said.
+In May 2017, nearly 1,400 gang members and their affiliates were arrested after a six-week national crackdown on gang activity, the U.S. Immigration and Customs Enforcement said.
 More than 100 of them were part of the MS-13, authorities said.

 - Taylor Swift Is TIME's 2023 Person of the Year